How is latent heat (Eh) commonly expressed in terms of mass and specific latent heat?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Latent heat is a term used to describe the amount of heat energy required to change the state of a substance without changing its temperature.
-This process comes into play during phase changes, such as melting or boiling.
-The relationship between latent heat and the mass of a substance is captured by the equation:
+Latent heat refers to the amount of heat energy required to change the state of a substance without changing its temperature.
+The formula that relates the latent heat (Eh), the mass of the substance (m), and the specific latent heat (l) is expressed as Eh = ml.

-In this formula, Eh represents the latent heat absorbed or released (measured in joules), m represents the mass of the substance (measured in kilograms), and l represents the specific latent heat (measured in joules per kilogram).
-The specific latent heat is a property of the material and specifies how much energy is needed per kilogram for the phase change to occur.
+In this equation, Eh represents the latent heat absorbed or released, m is the mass of the substance being changed, and l is the specific latent heat, which is a property of the material indicating how much heat is required to change the state of a unit mass of the substance.

 Subscribe